 In the early '50's the first wave of 3-D comics hit the newsstands followed by a wave of 3-D movies in theaters.
 Viewers would often be seen wearing red and green glasses.
 In reality the "red/green" glasses were necessary for viewing publications; but for higher quality movie viewing some theaters used "polarized" glasses which appear to be slightly gray tinted sunglasses.
 Polarized glasses permit a full range of viewable true color whereas the red/green glasses cause color distortion.
 Today's theaters and IMAX use the latest high tech polarization methods for 3-D presentations.

 Actually 3-D has been popular "in waves" since about the mid 1800's when Victorian parlor Holmes viewers were common through the early 1900's.
-Resurgences in interest have occurred in the early to mid 50's (comics and theaters), mid 70's (comics and magazines including Sports Illustrated and National Geographic) and again now with theaters, IMAX and TV leading the way.
+Resurgences in interest have occurred in the early to mid 50's (comics and theaters), mid 70's (comics and magazines including Sports Illustrated and National Geographic) and again in the early 2000's with theaters, IMAX and TV leading the way.
 Disney Studios is one of the major contributors to this current resurgence by producing several new 3-D theater productions.
 The 2008 televised Super Bowl had several 3-D commercials and there have been numerous 3-D TV specials during the past few years.
 James Cameron's IMAX 3-D movie, Avatar, was one of the biggest theater hits in 2010.